KxSystems/docs-v1/docs/language/sortfunctions.md

 Syntax: `asc x` (unary, uniform)

-Returns `x` sorted:
+**Ascending sort**: where `x` is:

--   on a simple list `asc` acts as expected, and sets the `` `s# `` attribute indicating that the list is sorted.
+- a simple list, the result is its items in ascending order of value, with the `` `s# `` attribute set, indicating the list is sorted.
--   on a mixed list, it sorts within datatype.
+- a mixed list, the result items are sorted within datatype.
--   on a dictionary, it sorts by the values and applies the `` `s# `` attribute.
+- a dictionary, the result is sorted by the values and has the `` `s# `` attribute set.
--   on a table, it sorts by the first non-key column and applies the `` `s# `` attribute.
+- a table, the result is sorted by the first non-key column and has the `` `s# `` attribute set.

-The sort is stable, i.e. it preserves order among equals.
+The sort is stable: it preserves order between equals.
 ```q
 q)asc 2 1 3 4 2 1 2
 `s#1 1 2 2 2 3 4